Learning-To-Measure: In-Context Active Feature Acquisition: Related Work

 \textit{Greedy AFA policies:} These methods iteratively acquire features by greedily maximizing the expected information gain \citep{ma2018eddi, covert2023learning,chattopadhyay2023variational}.
-For example, \citet{ma2018eddi, gong2019icebreaker, chattopadhyay2022interpretable} use generative models to impute potential outcomes of all possible acquisitions and select the greedy action. \citet{covert2023learning} uses a policy network to directly predict the greedy action, guided by the loss of a separate prediction model. \citet{gadgil2023estimating} learns a value network to estimate the information gain directly.
-Theoretical work have shown that greedy policies achieve near-optimal performance compared to non-myopic ones under certain conditions~\citep{golovin2011adaptive, chen2015sequential}.
+For example, \citet{ma2018eddi}, \citet{gong2019icebreaker} and \citet{chattopadhyay2022interpretable} use generative models to impute potential outcomes of all possible acquisitions and select the greedy action. \citet{covert2023learning} and \citet{ghosh2023difa} learn a policy network to directly predict the greedy action, guided by the loss of a separate prediction model. \citet{gadgil2024estimating} learns a value network to estimate the information gain directly.
+Theoretical work has shown that greedy policies achieve near-optimal performance compared to non-myopic ones under certain conditions~\citep{golovin2011adaptive, chen2015sequential}.

-\textit{MDP-based policies.} An alternative view treats AFA as a sequential decision-making problem addressed using reinforcement learning (RL).
+\textit{Planning-based policies.} An alternative view treats AFA as a sequential decision-making problem addressed using reinforcement learning (RL).
 Model-based approaches learn a generative transition model using synthetic rollouts for data-efficient policy learning \citep{zannone2019odin, li2021active}.
 Model-free approaches directly learn value or Q-functions from offline data, selecting features that maximize expected returns~\citep{shim2018joint, kachuee2019opportunistic, janisch2019classification}.
-MDP-based approached are prone to model misspecification, given the challenges of offline value approximation and credit assignment over long acquisition trajectories \citep{erion2022cost}.
+However, these approaches are prone to model misspecification, given the challenges of offline value approximation and credit assignment over long acquisition trajectories \citep{erion2022cost}.